radhikapriyadarshini/psse-copilot/README.md

 # PSSE Copilot ⚡
-*A CLI-based assistant for PSS®E transient stability studies*
+*A CLI-based engineering assistant for PSS®E transient stability workflows*

 ---

 ## 📌 Overview

-**PSSE Copilot** is a lightweight, CLI-based engineering assistant designed to help power system engineers set up **transient stability studies in PSS®E** efficiently and consistently.
+**PSSE Copilot** is a lightweight, CLI-based engineering assistant that helps power system engineers **set up transient stability studies in PSS®E** in a consistent and repeatable way.

-This tool focuses on **study setup automation and engineering documentation** — not simulation execution — ensuring compatibility with licensed PSS®E environments.
+The tool focuses on **workflow automation and structured study documentation** — not simulation execution — ensuring compatibility with licensed PSS®E environments.

 ---